Grants and Charitable Contributions

 - Sectarian and religious organizations that do not serve the general public on a nondenominational basis

-- Capital requests (building funds, endowments or multi-year commitments)
+- Capital requests (building funds, endowments, multi-year commitments) are generally not supported

 Product contributions must be used in the manner defined below: